577816569/Gan-style-transfer-with-only-one-image-/README.md

 Cycle GAN : [[Paper]](https://arxiv.org/abs/1703.10593)
 Cartoon GAN : [[Paper]](http://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf)
 Gated GAN : [[Paper]](https://arxiv.org/abs/1904.02296)
 These GAN could generate very good results.
-However, to train a GAN, we need thousands of paired/unpaired image datas, and if we want to
+However, to train a GAN, we need thousands of paired/unpaired image datas, and if we want to achieve transfer only one image's style like the

 ## Switch to another file